 I have yet to meet a person who doesn’t have the desire to find true happiness and contentment in their life.
-Truth be told, we all search for it in different ways.
+And truth be told, we all search for it in different ways.
 We focus on our careers, our families, helping others, our faith, etc. all in the hope of finding true joy.

 A famous author once said that in order to be truly happy in this life we all need “someone to love, something to do, and something to hope for.”
 Biblically speaking, he was right…

 Someone to Love… We choose joy when we choose to love God.

 The Bible tells us that the only source of true joy is God.
 Without Him, we are hopeless in our sin and we have nothing to look forward to beyond this life.
 As grim as that sounds, the Bible is pretty clear about this.